Personal Injury Claims Solicitors

 How personal injury claims work

-One thing many people find reassuring is that the majority of personal injury claims can be resolved without the need for you to go to court.
-This is because many claims are resolved via a pre-trial settlement.
-This means you can usually secure compensation faster, at lower cost and with significantly less stress.
+The majority of personal injury claims can be resolved without the need for you to go to court.
+This is because many claims are resolved via a pre-trial settlement, which means you can usually secure compensation faster, at lower cost and with significantly less stress.

-Our personal injury solicitors can guide you through every step of the claims process, ensuring that wherever there is an opportunity to successfully conclude your claim at an early stage without compromising your interests, we will do so.
-However, where your claim does go to court, we have the expertise and experience to ensure you have the very best possible representation to help you achieve a fair outcome.
+Our personal injury solicitors can guide you through every step of the claims process.
+We will ensure that wherever there is an opportunity to successfully conclude your claim at an early stage without compromising your interests, we will do so.
+However, if your claim does go to court, we have the expertise and experience to ensure you have the very best possible representation to help you achieve a fair outcome.

 The following is a brief overview of what to expect during the personal injury claims process:

-- Your initial contact with our team: When you first speak to our team, we will talk through the negligence or breach of duty you believe occurred and the impact on you.
-We will then give an honest appraisal of whether we think your claim merits further investigation, as well as discussing the various options for funding your claim.
+- Your initial contact with our team: When you first speak to us, we will talk through the negligence or breach of duty you believe occurred and the impact on you.
+We will then give an honest appraisal of whether we think your claim merits further investigation.
+Our solicitors can also discuss the various options for funding your claim.

-- Notifying the claim: Once you and our team are happy to proceed with the claim we will notify the wrongdoer, setting out the details of your claim and what we allege they did wrong.
+- Notifying the claim: Once you and our team are happy to proceed with the claim we will notify the wrongdoer.
+Here, we will set out the details of your claim and what we allege they did wrong.